PasiSa/aplus-helm-chart/doc/walkthrough.md

     python3 manage.py migrate

-While in Gitmanager shell, you should also create a JWT token that is needed to access the Gitmanager web interface:
+While in Gitmanager shell, you should also create a JWT token that is needed to access the Gitmanager web interface, for configuring a new course in A+:

     echo '[]' | python3 manage.py gentoken 'YOUR NAME HERE' 10h